-During the year ended 31 December 2022 and as at the date of this report the members of the audit committee are Andrew Chubb (chair of the committee), Edward Bowie and David Pelham.
+During the year ended 31 December 2024 the members of the audit committee were Andrew Chubb (chair of the committee), Edward Bowie and David Pelham (resigned 13 January 2025).
+As at the date of this report the members of the audit committee are Andrew Chubb (chair of the committee), Edward Bowie and Adam Davidson (appointed 13 January 2025).